sbracegirdle/ts-template-2020/README.md

 ./init.sh
 ```

+Why run `init.sh`?
+This way you install dependencies at the latest version rather than whatever version the template pins in package.json.
+This is also why package.json is empty.

+## README TEMPLATE

-The text below is a template for your README:
+NOTE: The text below is an optional template for your README:

 > What is it and why (expand into extra sub-sections with architectural overview etc if necessary)